 The Training and Regional Events grant supports trainings and workshops in the different cultural and artistic fields, in addition to residencies, symposiums, forums, and festivals (multidisciplinary, music, film, performing arts, visual arts, literature…).

-The program provides annual grants ranging from a few thousand U.S. dollars up to a maximum of fifty thousand U.S. dollars for individuals and teams and 35,000 U.S dollars for institutions and collectives.
+The program provides annual grants ranging from a few thousand U.S. dollars up to a maximum of 25,000 U.S. dollars for individuals and teams and 35,000 U.S dollars for institutions and collectives.

 In the event that the grantee does not sign the grant contract within 60 days upon receipt thereof, the grant will be canceled.
 Projects must be completed within 2 years of signing the contract, during which grantees are expected so submit the necessary financial and narrative reports.

 No grantee will be awarded more than two deadline extensions during the grant period; such extensions should be justified by the grantee and approved by AFAC.